-To ensure the Bureau provides programs, services, and policies that are gender-responsive, trauma-informed, culturally sensitive, and address the unique needs of incarcerated females at facilities that house female offenders.
+To ensure the Bureau provides programs, services, and policies that are trauma-informed and address the unique needs of incarcerated females at facilities that house female offenders.

-This Program Statement addresses specific needs of female offenders within the Bureau of Prisons; this Program Statement is not intended to provide preferential treatment based solely on gender.
+This Program Statement addresses specific needs of female offenders within the Bureau of Prisons; this Program Statement is not intended to provide preferential treatment based solely on sex.